Fair Exploration via Axiomatic Bargaining: Introduction

 \subsection{Contributions}

-In developing the Nash bargaining solution in the context of bandits, we focus primarily on what is arguably the simplest non-trivial grouped bandit problem.
-Specifically, we consider the `grouped' variant of the vanilla $K$-armed bandit problem, wherein groups correspond to subsets of the $K$ arms, and the decision maker must choose an arm from among the arms corresponding to the group arriving at each time step.
-We make the following contributions relative to this problem: \begin{itemize} \item {\em Regret Optimal Policies are Unfair (\cref{corr:unfair}):} We show that all regret optimal policies for the grouped $K$-armed bandit share a structural property that make them `arbitrarily unfair' -- in the sense that the Nash SW is $-\infty$ for these solutions -- under a broad set of conditions on the problem instance.
-We show that a canonical UCB policy is regret optimal, hence UCB is also arbitrarily unfair. \item {\em Achievable Fairness (\cref{prop:nash_sw_ub}):} We derive an instance-dependent upper bound on the Nash SW for the grouped $K$-armed bandit.
-This can be viewed as a `fair' analogue to a regret lower bound (e.g. \cite{lai1985asymptotically}) for the problem, since a lower bound on achievable regret (forgoing any fairness concerns) would in effect correspond to an upper bound on the utilitarian SW for the problem. \item {\em Nash Solution (\cref{thm:main_fair}):} We produce a policy, $\PFUCB$, that achieves the Nash solution.
-Specifically, the Nash SW under $\PFUCB$ achieves the upper bound we derive on the Nash SW for all instances of the grouped $K$-armed bandit.
-The policy is simple to describe and is computationally efficient to run.
-At a high level, $\PFUCB$ `copies' a UCB policy in determining which \ii{arms} to pull, but alters which \ii{group} pulls the arm. \item {\em Price of Fairness for the Nash Solution (\cref{thm:general_pof}):} We show that the `price of fairness' for the Nash solution is small: the Nash solution achieves at least $O(1/\sqrt{G})$ of the reduction in regret achieved under a regret optimal solution relative to the regret incurred when groups operate separately. \end{itemize}
+In developing the Nash bargaining solution in the context of bandits, we focus on the `grouped' variant of two classical bandit models in the literature: $K$-armed bandits and linear contextual bandits.
+We make the following contributions relative to this problem: \begin{itemize} \item {\em Regret-Optimal Policies are Unfair:} We show that all regret-optimal policies share a structural property that make them `arbitrarily unfair' -- in the sense that the Nash SW is $-\infty$ for these solutions -- under a broad set of conditions on the problem instance.
+We show that a canonical UCB policy is regret-optimal, hence UCB exhibits this unfairness property. \item {\em Achievable Fairness:} We derive an instance-dependent upper bound on the Nash SW.
+This can be viewed as a `fair' analogue to a regret lower bound (e.g. \cite{lai1985asymptotically}) for the problem, since a lower bound on achievable regret (forgoing any fairness concerns) would in effect correspond to an upper bound on the utilitarian SW for the problem. \item {\em Nash Solution:} We develop policies that achieve the Nash solution.
+Specifically, we introduce the policies PF-UCB for grouped $K$-armed bandits and PF-OAM for grouped linear contextual bandits, and we prove that each of these policies achieve the upper bound on the Nash SW for all instances. \item {\em Price of Fairness for the Nash Solution:} We show that the `price of fairness' for the Nash solution is small: if $G$ is the number of groups, the Nash solution achieves at least $O(1/\sqrt{G})$ of the reduction in regret achieved under a regret optimal solution relative to the regret incurred when groups operate separately. \item {\em Warfarin Dosing Case Study:} Applying our framework to a real-world dataset on warfarin dosing using race and age groups, we show that compared to a regret-optimal policy, the Nash solution is able to balance out reductions in regret across groups at the cost of a small increase in total regret. \end{itemize}

-Taken together, these results establish a rigorous framework for the design of bandit algorithms that yield fair outcomes across groups at a low cost to total regret.
-As a final contribution, we extend our framework beyond the grouped $K$-armed bandit and undertake an empirical study: